East Hills, New York: School districts

 East Hills is primarily within the boundaries of (and is thus served by) the Roslyn Union Free School District.
-However, some of the southeastern portions of the village are served by the East Williston Union Free School District and the small portion within the Town of Oyster Bay is served by the Jericho Union Free School District.
-As such, children who live in East Hills and attend public schools will go to school in one of these three districts depending on where they live within the village.
+However, some of the southeastern portions of the village are served by the East Williston Union Free School District, and the small portion within the Town of Oyster Bay is served by the Jericho Union Free School District.
+Accordingly, children who live in East Hills and attend public schools will go to school in one of these three districts depending on where they live within the village.

 Library districts

-East Hills is primarily within the boundaries of (and is thus served by) Roslyn's library district.
-However, some of the southeastern portions of the village are served by the Shelter Rock Library District and the Westbury Library District, and the small portion within the Town of Oyster Bay is served by the Jericho Library District.
+East Hills is primarily within the boundaries of Roslyn's library district, which is served by The Bryant Library in Roslyn.
+However, some of the southeastern portions of the village are not within the boundaries of any library district or service area, while the small portion of the village within the Town of Oyster Bay is located within the boundaries of (and is thus served by) the Jericho Library District.